Hi guys! Today I have the easy to follow steps to DIY Ridge Cap Shingles from Architectural Shingles for a Shed or Playhouse.

 So, I’ll be sharing tons of DIY projects about this playhouse that can be used to build a shed too.

 You can see the exact steps I used to DIY Ridge Cap Shingles on a Shed or Playhouse in the video below.
 With some important tips just below that.
-Don’t forget to follow me on Instagram for DIY project sneak peeks and quick how-to videos.

 Step by Step Ridge Cap Shingle Video